Whole Woman’s Health v. Hellerstedt: Women’s Undue Burden

 Supporters of the HB2 law argue that the laws protect women from unsafe procedures and bring up the case of Kermit Gosnell, a Pennsylvania physician who ran an unclean clinic and performed illegal late-term abortions for low income and minority women.
 What HB2 supporters fail to mention is that Gosnell’s clinic had not been inspected in almost 16 years.
 His grotesque clinic is not representative of abortion clinics, and shutting down safe clinics will actually lead to women seeking unsafe abortions from people like Gosnell out of desperation.

-This case will set a precedent for the other 44 states, which are also implementing TRAP laws.
-If the court decides that the HB2 law is constitutional, more states will likely follow Texas’ example and impose these strict regulations.
+This case sets a precedent for the other 44 states, which are also implementing TRAP laws.
+If the court decides that the HB2 law is constitutional, more states will follow Texas’ example and impose these strict regulations.
 As a result, we will see the return of self-induced abortions and a decline in access to women’s health care in general.
 No matter how you look at it, it is clear that the HB2 law and all other TRAP laws need to go for the sake of women’s health.

 - Jessica Steele